 The case of Josef Fritzl in Austria broke in 2008.
 A news story so shocking and so unbelievable people questioned whether it was possible.
 In 1984 Josef Fritzl kidnapped his 18-year-old daughter in Amstetten in Austria and locked her in a purpose built cellar beneath his home for 24 years.
-Elizabeth Fritzl gave birth to seven of his children during that time, losing one child at just 66 hours old when Fritzl refused to seek medical help for him.
+Elisabeth Fritzl gave birth to seven of his children during that time, losing one child at just 66 hours old when Fritzl refused to seek medical help for him.

 At 42-years-old she had spent over half her life captive in a dark damp cellar and her children until their release had never looked at the sun or experienced the wind on their faces.
 Upstairs in the family home, her father lived with her mother giving the impression of an everyday family man when all the while under their feet, she lay chained to a wall.
 Josef Fritzl lived a double life within one house with devastating consequences for his own flesh and blood.

-Fritzl caves in and allows Elizabeth to go to the hospital.
+Fritzl caves in and allows Elisabeth to go to the hospital.
 When the medical staff realise there is something very wrong with this family set up, Elizabeth eventually confesses everything and tells shocked doctors the truth about her father, her life in captivity and the birth of her seven children.

 The arrest of Josef Fritzl sparked a media storm that gained momentum as his trial date approached.
 Fritzl was charged with enslavement and incest against his daughter and the murder of their young baby through ‘homicide by neglect’ for not seeking medical attention which could have saved the child’s life.
 Fritzl admitted the kidnapping and imprisonment of Elizabeth and his repeated rape of her over 24 years.
 He did not, however, admit to murder and would not accept responsibility for the death of baby Michael Fritzl.